 As soon as soil temperatures rise above 50 degrees Fahrenheit, asparagus will begin to sprout new shoots.

-- However, the ideal temperature range for purple passion asparagus seed production is 24-30 degrees celsius during the day and 16-22 degrees celsius at night.
+• However, the ideal temperature range for purple passion asparagus seed production is 24-30 degrees Celsius during the day and 16-22 degrees Celsius at night.

-- It is common for rooted asparagus to grow three to six inches of asparagus spears per day under this optimal temperature.
+• It is common for rooted asparagus to grow three to six inches of asparagus spears per day under this optimal temperature.

-- Temperatures above 85 degrees Fahrenheit or below 55 degrees Fahrenheit will slow down the rate of root development and shoot production.
+• Temperatures above 85 degrees Fahrenheit or below 55 degrees Fahrenheit will slow down the rate of root development and shoot production.

 2. Soil

-An adequately draining, nutrient-rich soil is required for the asparagus.
 This plant is a heavy feeder, particularly when it comes to phosphorus.
-Before planting, thoroughly apply organic compost into your asparagus bed.
+Before planting, thoroughly apply organic compost to your asparagus bed.

-To increase the phosphorus content of your soil you can add a little amount of rock phosphate.
 Asparagus prefers soil with a pH range of 6.5 to 7.0.
 Also, you can boost soil nutrients by adding calcium and nitrogen to the soil organically.

 3. Water

 During the dry season when there isn’t enough rainfall, water the new asparagus crowns at planting and throughout the first growing period.
-Established asparagus is drought resistant and continues to grow well when rain is the only source of water.

 4. Measurements (Fertilizer)

-Fertilization should take place in late summer or early fall, and probably again in spring.
 Because of this plant’s requirements, it’s best to use a fertilizer that has a great concentration of phosphorus and potassium.

 Remove the mulch and work the fertilizer further into the soil’s top, be careful not to apply the fertilizer directly on the plant or its roots.
 Then, try replacing the mulch surrounding the plant.